apiotrowski255/SpongeSwap/README.md

 Controls:
 - Why does wsad not work as expected when trying to choose an item - not very intuitive since almost every other menu option is controlled by regular wsad.
 LET ME CHOOSE UP AND DOWN TOO GODDAMN IT.
 A -= 1, D += 1, what she wants is W -= 2, S += 2
-- Up/down keys to change gravity while in blue state would have been nice to have known about earlier -> you are not suppose to know that.
+- Up/down keys to change gravity while in blue state would have been nice to have known about earlier -> you are not suppose to know that. -> FIXED

 Mechanics: